Embracing Cycle Syncing: A Journey Towards Empowered Training

 Both Charlotte and I come from science backgrounds, and we also work practically with women every day.
 For us, it is less about a trend and more about periodisation.

-In sport, periodisation simply means planning your training so that load, effort and recovery are spread intelligently across time.
+In sports, periodisation means planning your training so that load, effort, and recovery are spread intelligently across time.
 You do not ask an athlete to go all out every single session and every single week.
 You wave the load.
 You build.
 You pull back.
 You respect recovery.

 Is it important for: